microsoft/pi-azure-recipes/01_iot/readme.md

 ## Overview

+Get started with Azure IoT Hub and Raspberry Pi!
+This sample projects has everything you need to get data from your Raspberry Pi to Table Storage in Azure.
+The code here is meant to be a starting point for your project.
+In this sample we set up 3 Azure resources, an IoT Hub, Functions, and Table Storage.
+IoT Hub connects internet enabled devices to other Azure services, Functions offers serverless compute which we use to process and save the data, and Table Storage is a no SQL database so we have somewhere to keep the data.
+The only services in this sample that does not offer a free tier is Table Storage.

 ## Prerequisites

 1. An active Azure account.
 If you don't have one, you can sign up for a [free account](https://azure.microsoft.com/free/).